Elfocrash/Cosmonaut/README.md

 ```

 Even though this is convinient I understand that you might need to have a dynamic way of setting this.
-That's why the `CosmosStore` class has some extra constructors what allow you to specify the `overriddenCollectionName` property.
-This property will override any collection name specified in the attribute level and it will use that one instead.
+That's why the `CosmosStore` class has some extra constructors that allow you to specify the `overriddenCollectionName` property.
+This property will override any collection name specified at the attribute level and will use that one instead.

+Note: If you have specified a `CollectionPrefix` at the `CosmosStoreSettings` level it will still be added.
+You are only overriding the collection name that the attribute would normally set.

 Example